gateio/gateapi-csharp/docs/RebateApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new RebateApi(config);
-            var userIdList = "1, 2, 3";  // string | Query the user's ID list, split by,, if there are more than 100, take 100
+            var userIdList = "1, 2, 3";  // string | Query the user's ID list, split by,, if there are more than 100, take 100.

             try
             {
-                // User-subordinate relationship
+                // User-subordinate relationship.
                 UserSubRelation result = apiInstance.UserSubRelation(userIdList);
                 Debug.WriteLine(result);
             }